Cybersecurity challenges have become a major problem for organizations of all types around the...

 Additionally, to safeguard from malicious attempts, many organizations are starting to implement network surveillance techniques in an attempt to detect and shut down the misuse of login credentials.

-Whatever the initial source of an insider threat, all organizations should make it a best practice to go beyond education and training, and utilize software that can identify user trends and ensure no data is being compromised.
+Whatever the initial source of an insider threat, all organizations should make it a best practice to go beyond education and training, and establish strong insider threat detection programs.
+Companies should use software that can identify user trends and ensure no data is being compromised.
 While technology has come a long way, this threat is yet to be resolved.